 While it is helpful to understand what they are feeling, give them some time and space to process the trigger.
 Neutral statements like:” when you are ready to share, I am here to listen” and “ let me know how best to support you while you process this emotion” are validating and supportive without adding judgement to the situation.

 Try to remember that it is not about you.
 Yes, you might the be reason your new partner is triggered, but most likely you did not intend for it to happen.
 Assuming you are not some puppy slapping weirdo, you did not mean to set the chain of emotional doom into motion.
 It is critical to step out of your defensive space and let the other person have their reaction to their emotions.
-It is not your job to fix, solve or reject what they are feeling, you are not Dr. Pimple Popper.
+It is not your job to fix, solve or reject what they are feeling.

 Remember- We Only Date Safe People